EpiData-dk/analysis/help/commands.md

    barchart var stratifyvar !c:="231"
    // use custom colors (dark blue, purple) for the survival curve strata survival outcome time !by:=group !c:="#00008B#C517FF"
+   // extend an epicurve beyond the highest date in the data epicurve onset !xmax:=createdate(31,10,2022)
 ```

 # Consistency and Validity Check of data